ashiksanyo10/ashiksanyo10/README.md

 ![Ashik sanyo](https://user-images.githubusercontent.com/66254994/100312196-a9e89c00-2fd7-11eb-95c8-e475aa4cfcc7.png)

 **A tech nerd, an avid Data Science enthusiast developing skills to produce high standard insights.
-Also a front-end developer turning coffee into code and a part-time gamer!!.**
+Also a front-end developer and part-time gamer!!.**

 - 🐱‍👤 Kaggle : https://www.kaggle.com/ashiksanyo
 - 📫 How to reach me: Drop a mail at ashiksanyo01@gmail.com